Setting up a SAML Integration

 Managing Users

-If you don’t have any Okta users, you’ll need to go to the Okta Directory section and add them.
+If you don’t have any users, you’ll need to go to the Directory section and add them.

-Okta requires the usernames be in the format of an email address.
 These are the usernames your users are going to use when they log into Verify Privilege Manager.
-You can configure Okta to send Verify Privilege Managera different username (like domain\username, or a short name like yoda).
+You can configure your provider to send Verify Privilege Manager a different username (like domain\username

-Before you can login, users must be assigned to the application in Okta.
+Before you can login, users must be assigned in your provider's application.

 After assigning a user, you can change the username to be whatever you want.
 Click the edit (pencil), and enter the username for your user (this only changes the username for this specific application).